Data Modeling Standards and the Impact on Data-Driven Decision Making

 Introduction to Data Modeling Standards

-Benefits of Data Modeling Standards
+The Impact of Data Modeling Standards on Data-Driven Decision Making

 Key Components of Data Modeling Standards

-Data Modeling Standards and Data-Driven Decision Making
+Data Modeling Notations and Techniques

 Best Practices for Implementing Data Modeling Standards